-Mortality Mortality rates for retirement and beneficiary annuitants

-Eighty percent of future retirees that are currently active are assumed to elect healthcare coverage, with 80 percent electing single coverage and 20 percent electing two-person coverage.
-Seventy percent of current deferred vested participants with at least seven years of service and younger than 70 as of June 30, 2019, are assumed to elect healthcare coverage, with 80 percent electing single coverage and 20 percent electing two-person coverage.
-Thirty-five percent of current deferred vested participants with five to seven years of service and younger than age 70 as of June 30, 2019, are assumed to be eligible under SEDIP or TRIP before retirement and elect healthcare coverage, with 80 percent electing single coverage and 20 percent electing two-person coverage.
-The liability for this group is allocated equally to TRIP and SEGIP.
+Mortality Mortality rates for retirement and beneficiary annuitants were based assumed to elect healthcare coverage, with 80% electing single coverage and 20% electing two-person coverage.
+Seventy percent of current deferred vested participants with at least seven years of service and younger than 70 as of June 30, 2020, are assumed to elect healthcare coverage, with 80% electing single coverage and 20% electing two-person coverage.
+Thirty-five percent of current deferred vested participants with five to seven years of service and younger than age 70 as of June 30, 2020, are assumed to be eligible under SEDIP or TRIP before retirement and elect healthcare coverage, with 80% electing single coverage and 20% electing twoperson coverage.
+The liability for this group is allocated equally to